david672orford/tech-for-teaching/stock-material/index.md

 	CC0 public domain dedication.](https://stocksnap.io/license)
 	Watch out though, when you search they display results from Shutterstock before their own results which is very confusing.
-That a photograph is from Shutterstock is indicated only be a small start in a yellow tab in the top-left corner.
+That a photograph is from Shutterstock is indicated only be a small blue star in a yellow tab in the top-left corner.
 * [StockVault](https://www.stockvault.net) --
 	Uploaders choose a [license](https://www.stockvault.net/terms-of-use)